buxexalg/buxexalg/README.md

 # Hi!
 Lucas Gabriel here (a.k.a.
 Xexa) 👋

-🎓 Graduated at Advertising and currently studying to become a Fullstack Developer
+🎓 Graduated at Advertising but fell in love with Web Development

 🐼 I love Python Pandas and Real Pandas as well.